-I started to listen to a lot of podcasts around 2009.
-In 2010 I started Chengdu Living
+I started to listen to a lot of podcasts in 2009, and in 2010 I started Chengdu Living

 and shortly after, was conceptualizing a podcast about Chengdu with friends.
 It turned into the Chengdu Living Podcast, and since then I’ve started the Chengdu Gaming Federation

 podcast and joined some others as a guest.